pandas-dev/pandas/doc/source/basics.rst

     pre-aligned data**.
 Adding two unaligned DataFrames internally triggers a reindexing step.
-For exploratory analysis you will hardly notice the difference (because ``reindex`` has been heavily optimized), but when CPU cycles matter sprinking a few explicit ``reindex`` calls here and there can have an impact.
+For exploratory analysis you will hardly notice the difference (because ``reindex`` has been heavily optimized), but when CPU cycles matter sprinkling a few explicit ``reindex`` calls here and there can have an impact.

 .. _basics.reindex_like: